evereverland/2019/journal/2022-04-07-legacy-project.md

 # Legacy Project

-The following text has been extracted from this link:
+The text in the following section has been extracted from this link:

 https://astralcodexten.substack.com/p/acx-grants-the-second-half

+background on the grants here: https://astralcodexten.substack.com/p/apply-for-an-acx-grant?s=r

 ## 100: Tools For Protecting People’s Legacies After They Die